wallymathieu/assertfail/_posts/2019-08-17-Why-we-dont-need-microservices.md

 If the system you are developing is intended to be delivered by a single team (or a single backend team), there might be less need for a decomposed solution where parts can be deployed separately.
 This also applies if you are starting out on something relatively small and don't have the operations setup for doing microservices.

-If you still will want to structure your code in separate parts with clear API boundries between them you can define request/response, publish:
+If you still will want to structure your code in separate parts with clear API boundaries between them you can define request/response, publish:

 ``` C#
     /// <summary>